KUSI-TV: Sports programming

 From 1987 to 1994 and again from 1997 to 2003, KUSI held the over-the-air television rights to San Diego Padres Major League Baseball games; during the second tenure, the station had only broadcast the team's Sunday games, which were produced by 4SD until becoming exclusive to the cable channel in 2004.
-Since 2023, KUSI has aired The CW's coverage of LIV Golf instead of local CW affiliate KFMB-DT2.
+In 2023 and 2024, KUSI aired The CW's coverage of LIV Golf instead of local CW affiliate KFMB-DT2.
+Since 2025, KUSI has served as the local broadcaster for locally televised San Diego State Aztecs men's and women's basketball games.

 Technical information

 KUSI-TV's subchannels are broadcast by KSWB-TV in ATSC 1.0 format, while KUSI-TV offers the subchannels of both stations in ATSC 3.0 (NextGen TV) format.
 It transmits from San Miguel Mountain.